OlivierLD/raspberry-coffee/Project-Trunk/ImageDB/README.md

 ```
 $ sqlite3 sql/utah_trip.db < sql/image_db.sql
 ```
-The line above can produce errors as it drops tables that may not exist.
+The line above is dropping the tables before re-building them.
+Make sure you do not do this on data you want to keep!

 - Then your DB is ready for the GUI
 <!-- $ ./gui.sh --db-location:utah_trip.db -->